noamLeiv13/DataDevInterviewKit/README.md

 It's okay to fail in multiple interviews — this doesn't reflect your abilities as a software engineer.
 Interviewing is a skill that improves with practice and preparation.

-## Questions to Ask During the interview process:
+## Questions to Evaluate Team and Company Fit:
 When interviewing, I like to ask the following questions to gather more information about the company and the team:
 - What is the team size?
 - Who would you describe as the ideal team member?